 Most people fly into Los Cabos airport (SJD), which is about 110 km or 1.5 hours away.
 La Paz also has an airport that is slightly closer, but you’ll most likely find the best deals into Los Cabos.

 We took a direct flight with Southwest from LAX to Los Cabos, and used our Southwest companion pass, a perk of signing up for the Southwest Rapid Rewards credit card.
 This offer isn’t always available, but it’s definitely worth signing up for the card if you get the companion pass.

-From the airport, I highly recommend renting a car.
-There’s not much public transit around Todos Santos, and a car rental gives you the freedom to take a few day trips around Baja California Sur and explore places off the beaten path.
+Once you’ve arrived at the airport, there are several ways to get to Todos Santos.
+I highly recommend renting a car to get to Todos Santos and explore the surrounding area once you’re there.
+There’s not much public transit, taxis or Uber around Todos Santos.
+Plus, a car rental gives you the freedom to take a few day trips around Baja California Sur and explore places off the beaten path.
 Check RentalCars.com to compare prices of the world’s biggest car rental services, including Hertz, Avis, and Budget.

 Hotels in Todos Santos

 The hotels are small and full of character in Todos Santos.
 We’ve got you covered with the list below, from luxury to budget-friendly options.